Linyanotlinda/vrp-putwrite-strategy/README.md

 The PutWrite index is used as a benchmark return series rather than reconstructing individual historical SPX option trades.

-When the strategy is not invested in the PutWrite index, the backtest assumes a zero return on idle capital.
-Incorporating a Treasury-bill or other cash return would be a natural extension.
+The cash-adjusted implementation uses the 3-month U.S. Treasury constant-maturity rate as a proxy for the return available on idle capital.
+It does not model transaction costs, financing frictions, or implementation costs.

+The holdout test provides one historical out-of-sample evaluation, but it does not establish that the strategy will perform similarly in future market regimes.

-The results should therefore be interpreted as empirical evidence about the historical relationship between the volatility risk premium and PutWrite performance, rather than evidence of guaranteed out-of-sample profitability.
+The results should therefore be interpreted as empirical evidence about the historical relationship between the volatility risk premium and PutWrite performance rather than evidence of guaranteed future profitability.

 ## Tools